A Holistic Approach to Diversity, Equity, Inclusion and Belonging For All

 Megan Reich

-iSuccess uses a methodical approach to implementing DEI.
-They take the time to establish a baseline to understand what the true sentiments are surrounding DEI without sugar coating the facts.
+iSuccess uses a methodical approach to implementing DEIB.
+They take the time to establish a baseline to understand what the true sentiments are surrounding DEIB without sugar coating the facts.
 They listen to all voices including leaders, employees, and stakeholders.
 They do a great job of ensuring everyone is seen, heard, and valued.

 favicon